splitux-gg/eos_sdk_emu-splitux/README.md

 - { "unlock_dlcs": true|false }: This will try to enable all dlcs/items that the game requests.
 If the game wants more infos on em it might not work.
 (Like unlock_all_dlcs on a steam emu, some need you to provide the appid = name).
 - { "log_level": "OFF|FATAL|ERR|WARN|INFO|DEBUG|TRACE" }: Decides how verbose the emulator will be, for debugging purpose.
 Defaults to OFF
 - { "language": "en" }: Sets the user language.
 It follows the ISO639 language codes.
 Search on the web for your language code if needed.
 Defaults to "en".
+- { "custom_broadcast": "192.168.200.255" }: Sets an IP subnet for custom broadcasts.
+If your LAN software does not allow broadcast messages (ex. nebula), you will need to provide the subnet of your IP range.
+The last number is ignored and can be any value from 0 to 255

 # Building with windows for dummies
 - Install Visual Studio 17 2022.
 You want C/C++ app support.